Bakedbear/alx-system_engineering-devops/0x00-shell_basics/README.md

-find absolute path name of the current working directory
+list contents of a directory -ls